tomarrell/miniqueue/README.md

 features or infinite scaling.
 Instead, they'd probably be better off with something dead simple.

-MiniQueue is just that.
+miniqueue is just that.
 A ridiculously simple, high performance queue.
 You can publish bytes to topics and be sure that your consumers will receive what you published, nothing more.